Jailbreaking GPT-4V via Self-Adversarial Attacks with System Prompts: Introduction

-Overall, the contribution of our work can be summarized as follows: \begin{itemize}[noitemsep,topsep=0pt] \item We identified a prompt leakage vulnerability in GPT-4V.
-Drawing from our extensive red team experience, we meticulously crafted a simulated, unfinished conversation, which enabled us to steal the system prompts of GPT-4V.
+\begin{itemize}[noitemsep,topsep=0pt] \item We discovered a system prompt leakage vulnerability in GPT-4V.
+Leveraging our extensive red team expertise, we carefully designed a simulated, incomplete conversation that allowed us to extract the system prompts from GPT-4V.

-\item We propose Self-adversarial Attack via System Prompt (SASP), a novel method for jailbreaking MLLMs.
-And our experimental results quantitatively demonstrate the effectiveness of SASP.
+\item We propose SASP, a novel method for jailbreaking MLLMs.
+Our experimental results quantitatively validate the effectiveness of SASP.

-\item We conducted a series of experiments on LLaVA-1.5v under varied parameter scales and quantification methods, to evaluate the defensive potential of modified system prompts against jailbreak attempts. \end{itemize}
+\item To evaluate the defensive potential of modified system prompts against jailbreak attempts, we conducted a series of experiments on LLaVA-1.5v under varied parameter scales and quantification methods. \end{itemize}